CORPORATE CHARITY PARTNERSHIPS

 While GE initially only matched employee donations to colleges and universities, the company has expanded its match program to include nearly all nonprofits.

 Employees can have donations ranging from $25 to $5,000 matched at a 1:1 ratio as long as they submit the request by April 15th of the year following the donation date.

-The GE Foundation is the philanthropic arm of General Electric and focuses its efforts on global health, education, and skills-based economic growth, and entrepreneurship.
+The GE Foundation is the philanthropic arm of General Electric and focuses its efforts on global health, education, skills-based economic growth, and entrepreneurship.